vicYegon/React-Native-DaktariSasa/README.md

 - Log in to their respective accounts
 - View their profile information

+#### Emergency
+- This allows clients with no registered accounts to access services such as calling for emergency assistance/services/consultations

 #### Doctor Registration and Login
 Doctors can:-
 - Create an account